slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 Men hate disrespect more than they love sex.

-_Hints:_

-- Young women value themselves based on how much men want to sleep with them—this creates a false high self-valuation.
+Young women value themselves based on how much men want to sleep with them—this creates a false high self-valuation.
 If they valued themselves based on how much men want to marry them after getting to know them, they’d have a more accurate sense of worth.
-- Men do not care if a woman is an engineer or doctor.
+Men do not care if a woman is an engineer or doctor.
 They care if she’s loyal, respectful, and not promiscuous.
-- Every boy wants a good girl to be bad just for him.
+Every boy wants a good girl to be bad just for him.
 Every girl wants a bad boy to be good just for her.
-- Trust, style, nice to my family, ambitious, and adventurous.
-- Unicorn of the Western world: no tattoos, debt-free, virgin.
+Trust, style, nice to my family, ambitious, and adventurous.
+Unicorn of the Western world: no tattoos, debt-free, virgin.

 > *"When neither their poverty nor their honor is touched, the majority of men live content."
 -- Niccoló Machiavelli [1469]*